f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

    |lab-4-1|

-   Note the AS3 Template cannot be created through BIG-IQ UI but only using the API.
-You can only delete a AS3 templates from the BIG-IQ UI.
+   .. note:: The AS3 Template can be created only using the AP wtih BIG-IQ 6.1.
+BIG-IQ 7.0 will bring a User Interface to create and manage the AS3 templates.

    You can see the Template in JSON format if you click on it.

    |lab-4-2|